AnniRanok/LinguaCast/README.md

 # Author

-Created by Inna Konar — making language learning more musical and efficient.
+Created by Inna Konar,
+AI & Data Science enthusiast making language learning more musical, mobile, and meaningful.

+“Sometimes three lines of code can do more than three hours of lecture.”